OpenVisualCloud/Media-Communications-Mesh/tests/README.md

-**Usability notice:**
+**Usability Notice:**

-Data contained within the `tests` folder MUST NOT be used as a reference or guide for any external development.
+The data contained within the `tests` folder MUST NOT be used as a reference or guide for any external development.

-Please note this folder may contain code or instructions that:
+Please note that this folder may contain code or instructions that:
-- are not up to date with the main branch or any other branch (even if it is provided on that branch),
+- Are not up to date with the main branch or any other branch (even if they are provided on that branch),
-- use undocumented or removed features,
+- Use undocumented or deprecated features,
-- reach parts that are not exposed in the API and, from the user's perspective, should be treated as private,
+- Access parts of the codebase that are not exposed in the API and should be treated as private,
-- use workarounds.
+- Employ workarounds.

-None of above shall be treated as contrary to a provided [license](../LICENSE.md).
+None of the above shall be considered contrary to the terms of the provided [license](../LICENSE.md).